smi2/phpClickHouse/README.md

  - Write unit-tests & more docs
  - Fix `array` insert in row
- - Add/use composer | include.php
  - Find ActiveHost & CheckCluster - how check cluster and replica work?
  - Drop partitions in cluster
- - Use version/tag/release

 License